timothyakline/CS372_HW7/README.md

   Contains test cases for classes and their member functions

 ## main.cpp
-  Creates a post script file
+  Creates a post script file based on user imput

+# Use
+  The program will ask a user for which types of shapes they want and will output them into a postscript file titled "cps.ps"